duttashi/duttashi.github.io/_posts/2017-02-08-predicting-rubber-yield-case-study.md

 Fig-4: Line Plot for predictors `AreaPlantedHect` and `TapAreaHect`

-Again, a positive linear relationship between area planted and paid employees but there is a sharp decline at 600 hectares is revealed in Fig-5.
+Again, in Fig-5, we notice a positive linear relationship between area planted and paid employees but there is a sharp decline at 600 hectares persists.

 	> ggplot(df.master)+ geom_line(aes(x=AreaPlantedHect, y=TotalPaidEmployee, color="red"))